daniyyell-dev/daniyyell-dev.github.io/_posts/Phishing/2024-11-24-Analysing-a-Fake-Royal-Mail-Smishing-Attack-Hidden-Behind-Cloudflare.md

 ### **Introduction**

-On 23/11/2024, I received an SMS claiming to be from Royal Mail:
+On 23/11/2024, a user received an SMS claiming to be from Royal Mail:
-*“Royal Mail: You have an update for your parcel delivery, check at Royalmail[dot]delivery-service[dot]info.”*
+*“Royal Mail: You have an update for your parcel delivery, check at Royalmail[dot]delivery-service[dot]info.”* As shown in Fig 1.

 After visiting the website, the user realised it was a phishing attempt designed to harvest personal information.
 The site requested a small token fee for parcel clearance, which raised suspicion, as Royal Mail would never ask for such a fee.
 While the request seemed odd, it became more convincing for those who were expecting a delivery from Royal Mail.
 In such situations, if not paying close attention, it would be easy to fall victim to the scam.